 Powerful intake pumps force water from the Hillsborough River through screening equipment that filters out and removes large debris including plants, fish, and trash.
 These large items remain trapped on the screens while the water passes through.
 The large items that remain are removed for eventual disposal.

 The water flows into a mixing tank where several chemicals, such as ferric sulfate and sulfuric acid, are carefully added into the water then blended thoroughly using a rapid mix unit.
 The coagulant, ferric sulfate, acts like a magnet to attract all of the natural organic matter within the river water, gradually forming clumps of soft, solid material called floc.
 The water mixing process slows down to a gentler stir to provide additional opportunities for the water and coagulants to continue to come into contact and allow the floc to increase in size.
 Midway through this process, polymers are added to encourage larger, heavier, stronger clumps of floc to form.

 Once the flocculation process is complete, the water travels into sedimentation basins.
 The heavy clumps of floc sink to the bottom and are removed.
 The water is now visibly clearer and ready for the next step in the water treatment process.

-The stabilization process helps improve the water’s taste, odor and color.
+The stabilization process helps improve the water’s taste, odor, and color.
 The addition of lime and caustic soda help balance the pH and alkalinity of the water.
 Neutralizing the acidity of the water prevents corrosion problems that can cause metals to leach from water mains and household plumbing systems, causing health problems.
-It also helps water mains to last longer so they don’t need to be replaced as often.
+It also helps water mains last longer so they don’t need to be replaced as often.